-High school or home-schooled students who have completed their sophomore year may enroll for a maximum of two courses per semester and one course per summer session.
-The student must have a minimum of 2.50 CGPA.
-The student must obtain and submit a High School Concurrent Enrollment Form including an admission application and his/her high school transcript.
+High school or home-schooled students who have completed their sophomore year prior to high school graduation may enroll for a maximum of two courses (6 credits) for Fall and/or Spring, and one course for Summer session (4 credits max).
+The student must have a high school minimum of 2.50 CGPA.
+The student must obtain and submit a High School Concurrent Enrollment Form including an admission application and his/her official high school transcript.

 The student is required to take the college placement tests.
-The student must maintain a "C" grade average.
 The student must meet the prerequisites and course requirements.
 Student transcripts will be established based on credit earned from the college.
-A student is not permitted to audit courses.
+A concurrent student is not permitted to audit courses and must maintain a "C" grade average per semester.